The difference between mediocre products and great products is logging. Learn why it’s so, and how to tie it all together.

 Staying ahead of the customer

 “Customer delight” has come to be known as a useless marketing gimmick, but thanks to logging, it can be made very real.
-I know of digital products which monitor their logs like a hawk, and as soon as a customer breaks something on the page, they can call the customer and offer to help.
+I know of digital products that monitor their logs like a hawk, and as soon as a customer breaks something on the page, they can call the customer and offer to help.

 Just think about it — within seconds of getting an ugly error, you get a call from the company that says, “Hey, I understand you were trying to add this item to the cart, but it kept dying.
 Is it okay for me to add this time and complete the order for you?”